mhammond/pywin32/adodbapi/readme.txt

   This version is all about django support.
 There are two hoped-for targets:
     ...
 A) MS SQL database connections for mainstream django.
     ...
 B) running django on IronPython
-   Someday, far in the future, this may result in:
-    ...
-C) MS SQL connections from django running on IronPython on Mono on Linux.  (dreams sometimes come true.)
    Thanks to Adam Vandenberg for the django modifications.

    The changes are: